 Content marketing is a way in which businesses can become their own publishers.
 Company blogs have the power and capability of becoming their own publication now, more than they ever have before.
 However, sometimes a major challenge is the lack of resources.
 Good writers are hard to come by and it can be even more time-consuming to manage them, edit their work, determine what to write about, measure content’s success and more.
-Here our internal content team consists of two people on the marketing team (myself and Eric MacColl), and we’ve managed to build a lively blog between the two of us.
 The thing is you don’t need a fully staffed editorial team of writers to become a content giant, all you need are the right resources.
-Here are a few things to keep in mind if you’re a small content team, but have big content goals for 2014.
+Here are a few things to keep in mind if you’re a small content team, but have big content goals.

 Divide Top Priorities